Pence says James Madison and the Bible helped him certify election results against Trump’s wishes

 During Jan.
 6 riot, Trump attorney told Pence team the vice president’s inaction caused attack on Capitol

-Eastman sent the email as Pence, who had been presiding in the Senate, was under guard with Jacob and other advisers in a secure area.
-Pro-Trump rioters were tearing through the Capitol complex, some of them calling for Pence to be executed as the vice president was rushed out of the Senate chambers amid threats to his life.
+Eastman sent the email as Pence, who had been presiding in the Senate, was under guard with Jacob and other advisers in a secure area while pro-Trump rioters tore through the Capitol complex, some of them calling for Pence to be executed.

 Trump is seeking to withhold almost 800 pages of documents from the House select committee investigating the Jan.
 6 insurrection, according to a court filing over the weekend.
 The former president is attempting to assert executive privilege regarding 46 pages of records from the files of former chief of staff Mark Meadows, former senior adviser Stephen Miller, former deputy counsel Patrick Philbin and Brian de Guzman, the former director of White House information services, according to a sworn declaration from John Laster, director of the White House liaison division at the National Archives and Records Administration.

-Since the riot at the Capitol, which led to five deaths and injuries to hundreds of people, Pence has acknowledged that he does not know whether he and Trump would “ever see eye to eye” about Jan.
+Since the Capitol riot, which led to five deaths and hundreds of injuries, Pence has acknowledged that he does not know whether he and Trump will “ever see eye to eye” about Jan.
 6. Before he was banned from Twitter, Trump tweeted that Pence did not have “the courage to do what should have been done” in regard to not certifying the election results.

 But Pence has also denounced the media reporting surrounding Jan.
 6, claiming that its intent is to “demean” Trump supporters.